 The DSC seeks to accelerate data-driven research within the University of Amsterdam.
 Part of that mission is to foster interdisciplinary research.
-Specifically, this programme aims to foster research into new data science methods that help to tackle hard challenging problems in a given domain.
+Specifically, this programme aims to foster research into new data science methods that help to tackle challenging problems in a given domain.

 The DSC is providing funding for seven PhD students to perform the research at this interaction.
-Such interaction is realized through joint supervision: one supervisor with core expertise in data science methods, the other with core expertise in the domain problem.
+Such interaction is realised through joint supervision: one supervisor with core expertise in data science methods, the other with core expertise in the domain problem.

 The projects are collaborations from across the University and include all seven faculties.
 The projects are:

 The GPU Dentist: Instilling Domain Knowledge in Deep Networks through Hyperbolic Geometry

 Deep learning still requires many training examples.
 Particularly in the medical and dental domain visual examples and corresponding labels are hard to obtain.
 Recent efforts to improve dental radiographic diagnostics with the help of AI did not outperform the clinicians’ diagnostic accuracy.
 On the other hand, domain knowledge is typically available in abundance.
 The aim of this project is to answer the question: Can such domain knowledge be used to accelerate deep learning in dental radiology?